 Deposit Insurance

 FDIC and NCUA insurance are backed by the full faith and credit of the U.S. government.
 According to the FDIC, no depositor has lost a penny of FDIC-insured funds since 1933.
-And per the NCUA, credit union members have never lost even a penny of insured savings at a federally insured credit union.
+And, per the NCUA, credit union members have never lost a penny of insured savings at a federally insured credit union.

-For this reason, keeping your cash in a bank or in a credit union offering deposit insurance through the federal government stands in stark contrast to stocks, bonds and other types of investments, where there’s no institutional protection against loss of principal.
+For this reason, keeping your cash in a bank or in a credit union offering deposit insurance through the federal government stands in stark contrast to stocks, bonds, and other types of investments where there’s no institutional protection against loss of principal.
 In short, holding cash in a federally insured bank or credit union is very safe relative to other forms of assets.

-FDIC insurance.
-For SaveBetter customers who hold savings products offered by one of our partner banks, funds are insured by the FDIC up to the maximum amount in accordance with and as permitted by law at each bank holding their funds.
+For Raisin customers who hold savings products offered by one of our partner banks, funds are insured through the FDIC’s Deposit Insurance Fund (DIF) up to the maximum amount in accordance with and as permitted by law at each bank holding their funds.

 The standard deposit insurance coverage limit is $250,000 per depositor, per FDIC-insured bank, per account ownership category.
 Ownership categories as defined by the FDIC include single bank accounts (owned by one person/depositor) and joint bank accounts (owned by two or more persons/depositors).
 Revocable trust accounts and some types of retirement accounts (e.g., IRAs) are among the other ownership categories covered by FDIC insurance.